Amirkhazaeii/4-comma-Assignment_01/README.md

   <h3 align="center">4-Comma: Lost Genius</h3>

   <p align="center">
-    This is a Yonkoma project called Lost Genius which is a class assignment about using image based AIs in the creative process workflow, the story is about a guy who is cooking and he has a great idea for his yonkoma project but his mom calls and after that he forgets what his project was!
+ This is a yonkoma project called Lost Genius, which is a class assignment focused on using image-based AIs in the creative process workflow.
+The story follows a guy who, while cooking, has a brilliant idea for his yonkoma project.
+But then his mom calls, and just like that, he forgets what his idea was!
     <br />
     <a href="https://github.com/Amirkhazaeii/4-comma-Assignment_01/blob/main/pdf/pdf.pdf"><strong>Link to PDF Report »</strong></a>
     <br />